ELPROFESSOR96/discord-developer-badge-bot/README.md

 # discord-developer-badge-bot
 So first you must make a repl in replit imported off this repo.

-next you must run this in the SHELL, not the console "python3 -m pip install -U nextcord".
+next you must run the code ONCE.
+If you get a error message in the console your all good

 wait for the command to run through.